Evolve Your Business

 But you can turn this situation around if you add an element of gamification to the mix.

-Gamification appeals to what is already important to your employees
+Gamification appeals to what is already vital to your employees

-If there is one thing that interests most people – it’s other people.
+If one thing interests most people – it’s other people.

 We are all keen to be part of a community, we love competition and it gives us a real kick every time we receive a reward or turn in a good (or better) performance in relation to our colleagues.

-The concept of gamification feeds into our innate desire for community, play, competition and reward to make apparently dull and boring tasks seem fun and appealing.
+The concept of gamification feeds into our innate desire for community, play, competition and reward to make dull tasks seem fun and appealing.

 Our test shows that it works.